informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_2_en.md

 In this assignment, we will extend the code with new functionality.
 The principle objective is to add new commands and new game objects to the game.
 But first a **warning**:

-**IMPORTANT**: Any of the following, on its own, is sufficient reason to fail:
+**IMPORTANT**: Any of the following serious errors, on its own, is sufficient reason to fail the assignment (**and to fail the exam if you commit such errors in the programming exam**):

+- breaking encapsulation, so:
-- breaking encapsulation (so all attributes must be private and a method cannot return an object that is a value of an attribute unless that object is immutable or unless its type is an interface such as `GameItem` that severely restricts access to it),
+  * all attributes must be private,
+  * a method cannot return an object that is the value of an attribute, unless that object is immutable or unless its type is an interface such as `GameItem` that severely restricts access to it; in particular, a method of `GameObjectContainer` class cannot return a list of game objects (nor can it return a reference to the owning object, i.e. `this`, in order to provide access to such a list),
+  * an object that is the value of an attribute cannot be used as an argument to a method call, unless that object is immutable or unless its type is an interface such as `GameItem` that severely restricts access to it; in particular, a list of game objects (or a reference to the owning object, i.e. `this`) cannot be used as a an argument to a method call made in a method of the `GameObjectContainer` class.
-- the use of methods that return lists,
+- the use of `instanceof` or `getClass` (apart from in an equals method), since
-- the use of `instanceof` or `getClass`, since identifying the dynamic type of objects is simply a way of avoiding the use of polymorphism and dynamic binding, i.e. of avoiding the use of OOP.
+  * identifying the dynamic type of objects is simply a way of avoiding the use of polymorphism and dynamic binding, i.e. of avoiding the use of OOP.
 - the use of a *DIY instanceof* (e.g. each subclass of `GameObject` has a set of methods `isX`, one for each concrete subclass of
   `GameObject`, where the method `isX` returns `true` in the concrete `GameObject` subclass `X` and `false` in any other concrete
+   `GameObject` subclass)
-   `GameObject` subclass); such a solution is even worse than using `instanceof` or `getClass` since it is simply a clumsier, more verbose, way of identifying the dynamic type of game objects.
+   * such a solution is even worse than using `instanceof` or `getClass` since it is simply a clumsier, more verbose, way of identifying the dynamic type of game objects.

 <!-- TOC --><a name="AddObjectCommand-y-factoría-de-objetos"></a>
 ## The `addObject` command and the game object factory